 - Add the remaining ingredients to the pot and stir to combine.

-- When finished cooking, remove the lid and sprinkle with shredded cheddar cheese.
+- When finished remove the lid and sprinkle with shredded cheddar cheese.

 - Serve and enjoy!